Another year for the record books?

 THE TRUE significance of Budget 2024 from an environmental point of view may be best understood by looking at our recent past.
 Over the last two decades, Ireland’s collective response to the emerging climate and biodiversity crises has been, at best, piecemeal and at worst, recklessly negligent.

 This can be most clearly illustrated by considering the fate of the National Parks and Wildlife Service (NPWS), the agency charged with managing all the State’s extensive natural amenities, as well as policing crimes against wildlife.
-In 2008, its budget was €46.6 million, but the Fine Gael-led coalition gutted the organisation as part of its post-crash austerity programme, with funding falling by 70% to just €14 million by 2011.
+In 2008, its budget was 46.6 million, but the Fine Gael-led coalition gutted the organisation as part of its post-crash austerity programme, with funding falling by 70% to just 14 million by 2011.

 While the NPWS was by no means the only State agency to see its funding slashed, the severity of the cuts were indicative of an indifference bordering on hostility to nature protection that seemed to have been the zeitgeist of the time.

 This was best captured by then agriculture minister, Simon Coveney’s declaration in April 2015 that aggressive expansion plans for the Irish dairy sector should not be constrained by petty concerns over emissions or pollution.
-“Nobody in the Irish administration ever suggested that agriculture was going to reduce emissions long term”, was Coveney’s remarkably candid assessment at the time.
+“Nobody in the Irish administration ever suggested that agriculture was going to reduce emissions long term”, as Coveney’s remarkably candid assessment at the time.

 Elections matter.
 The arrival of a cohort of 12 Green Party TDs into government in 2020 was on the back of the huge climate marches of the previous year and indicated that public anxiety about environmental issues had nudged from the fringes and was moving slowly towards the heart of political decision-making.

-The centrepiece of Budget 2024 from an ecological standpoint is undoubtedly the Infrastructure, Climate and Nature Fund, which is due to reach €14 billion by 2030, rising in annual increments of €2 billion, using a portion of our windfall in corporate taxes.
+The centrepiece of Budget 2024 from an ecological standpoint is undoubtedly the Infrastructure, Climate and Nature Fund, which is due to reach 14 billion by 2030, rising in annual increments of 2 billion, using a portion of our windfall in corporate taxes.

-Within this fund, according to finance minister, Michael McGrath, there is a climate and nature component worth over €3 billion, which will be available for projects between 2026-2030.
+Within this fund, according to finance minister, Michael McGrath, there is a climate and nature component worth over 3 billion, which will be available for projects between 2026-2030.
 The funds will be invested and managed by the National Treasury Management Agency and subject to State audit.

 By any standards, this is a massive win for the Greens, who had watched much of the progressive environmental agenda developed during their first stint in government from 2007 to 2011 being quickly eviscerated.
 Recession-proofing this fund and placing it beyond the whims of the next minister or administration is seen as a way of firewalling major climate investment projects well into the next decade.

-“This could be the turning point we’ve waited for,” commented ecologist Pádraic Fogarty.
+“This could be the turning point we’ve waited for”, commented ecologist Pádraic Fogarty.
 “This is serious money, over the longer term, to deliver real changes, for farmers and for communities”.

 In introducing the government’s climate measures, it was heartening to see Minister McGrath frame them in their wider context.
 “In recent weeks and months, we have again seen the devastating impact of climate change on communities across the globe.
-Extreme heatwaves, droughts and wildfires have swept many parts of the world, and 2023 is now virtually certain to be the warmest year since records began in the mid-1800s.”
+Extreme heatwaves, droughts and wildfires have swept many parts of the world, and 2023 is now virtually certain to be the warmest year since records began in the mid-1800s”.

 It is doubtful that many of the TDs who gathered to listen to the budget speech can have remembered heading into the Dáil in their shirt sleeves in mid-October as temperatures remained eerily high in recent days, well above 20ºC in a month where the average high temperature is just 13ºC.
 However pleasant, an October heatwave in Ireland is as ominous as it is unexpected.